CHANDON DES BRIAILLES

 Tasting

-Note An explosion of black cherry and balckberry fruit, plum and ornage peel with a perfumed nose of peonies.
-Year after year, the Bressandes has nice density and generous structure, with a finish that hangs on the palate.
+Note A subtle yet perceptible hint of wood introduces an explosion of black cherry, blackberry, plum and orange peel, followed by a delicately perfumed bouquet of peonies, counterbalanced with firmer notes of smoke and cedar.
+Year after year, Bressandes has nice density and generous structure, with a finish that hangs on the palate.

 Compact now, this wine will benefit from several years of ageing before revealing its full potential and develop from the current fruit-forward profile.
 Safe to say that Bressandes along with Île des Vergelesses are the flagship wines of the domaine.